-- 1.1 In accordance with the 1994 Education Act, this is the Union's complaints procedure. - 1.2 These complaints procedures are for the use of students members; Associate Members, Sabbatical officers, elected officers; Union staff; or opted-out members who have a complaint about their treatments by individuals associated with the Union by membership status; elected office or employment. - 1.3 In addition, an opted-out member may complain under these procedures if they feel that they have been unfairly disadvantaged by reason of having exercised their right to opt-out of Union Membership. - 1.4 Complaints from University staff members or members of the public shall initially be dealt with informally by the relevant Union staff member, Sabbatical Officer or Trustee, and may be formally considered by the Senior Management Team or any other committee that the Trustee Board deem to be appropriate, but are not required to otherwise follow this procedure. - 1.5 Complaints may be lodged against an individual or a group of members. - 1.6 Complaints will be considered under this procedure when they relate to: - 1.6.1 dissatisfaction with the Union's operations or services; - 1.6.2 conduct of another member contradictory to the Codes of Conduct; - 1.6.3 conduct of a Union staff member.
-Sabbatical officer or Trustee - 1.6.4 any other issues which cannot be dealt with under alternative procedures, provided that the complaint is within the Union's jurisdiction to act. - 1.7 A complaint shall not be considered under this procedure if: - 1.7.1 it is not within the Union's jurisdiction to act, in that it is not relevant to Union activity, operations or services and does not affect the membership rights and privileges of the complainant as set out in the Articles and the Membership Byelaws; - 1.7.2 it would be more appropriately considered under an alternative procedure. - 1.7.3 Complaints about Union representation and campaigning policy, these should be pursued through the correct democratic process as set out in the Byelaws. - 1.7.4 A complaints is regarding conduct during elections which will be dealt with under the Elections bye-law. - 1.8 The Union will treat all complaints and any subsequent disciplinary action with confidentiality and has an expectation that all parties involved will ensure that confidentiality will be kept throughout any investigatory or disciplinary process including the content of meetings.
+- 1.1 In accordance with the 1994 Education Act, this is the Union's complaints procedure. - 1.2 These complaints procedures are for the use of students members; Associate Members, elected representatives; Union staff; or opted-out members who have a complaint about their treatments by individuals associated with the Union by membership status; elected office or employment. - 1.3 In addition, an opted-out member may complain under these procedures if they feel that they have been unfairly disadvantaged by reason of having exercised their right to opt-out of Union Membership. - 1.4 Complaints from University staff members or members of the public shall initially be dealt with informally by the relevant Union staff member, or Trustee, and may be formally considered by the Senior Management Team or any other committee that the Trustee Board deem to be appropriate, but are not required to otherwise follow this procedure. - 1.5 Complaints may be lodged against an individual or a group of members. - 1.6 Complaints will be considered under this procedure when they relate to: - 1.6.1 dissatisfaction with the Union's operations or services; - 1.6.2 conduct of another member contradictory to the Codes of Conduct; - 1.6.3 conduct of a Union staff member, elected representative, activity leader or Trustee - 1.6.4 performance of an elected representative in their role as a representative for students - 1.6.5 any other issues which cannot be dealt with under alternative procedures, provided that the complaint is within the Union's jurisdiction to act. - 1.7 A complaint shall not be considered under this procedure if: - 1.7.1 it is not within the Union's jurisdiction to act, in that it is not relevant to Union activity, operations or services and does not affect the membership rights and privileges of the complainant as set out in the Articles and the Membership Byelaws; - 1.7.2 it would be more appropriately considered under an alternative procedure. - 1.7.3 A complaint is regarding conduct during elections which will be dealt with under the Elections byelaw. - 1.8 The Union will treat all complaints and any subsequent disciplinary action with confidentiality and has an expectation that all parties involved will ensure that confidentiality will be kept throughout any investigatory or disciplinary process including the content of meetings.